 Trust me, the first draft is never good enough.
 It's what you do with it afterwards that matters.

 That's why I've added an extra mini-course on self-producing and getting over the fear of finishing your songs.

 "I like how you compare songs to each other even if they are different genres.
 It kind of puts things into a wider perspective.
 I like the little recording stories you told and especially how they got interesting sounds.
 Little tidbits like that are really cool and I really like having those nuances pointed out."

-You can watch all the videos, try all the tricks and even keep the videos for a full year before deciding whether you like them or not.
+You can even read the materials and watch the videos before you make up your mind.
+You can try all the tricks and keep the training for a full year before deciding whether you like them or not.

 Can't I Just Learn All This By Myself?
 Sure, if you want you can always sit in a room listening to the same song over 50 times to catch all the little intricacies and nuances of the performance, the arrangement and the production.
 You will also spend dozens of hours researching the songs, the producers and the stories behind them.
 I'm not sure whether that's a good use of your time though.
 It's easier to spend a few dollars/day to learn something new and exciting that will give you your next big idea than waste weeks listening, researching and wondering about why your music doesn't excite you on your own.
 That's time better spent writing new songs, landing new clients or impressing your significant other.